Science and technology in Israel: Life sciences

-Israel has an advanced infrastructure of medical and paramedical research and bioengineering capabilities.
-Biotechnology, biomedical, and clinical research account for over half of the country's scientific publications, and the industrial sector has used this extensive knowledge to develop pharmaceuticals, medical equipment and treatment therapies.
+Israel often conducts medical and paramedical research, including bioengineering.
+Biotechnology, biomedical, and clinical research account for over half of the country's scientific publications, and the industrial sector has used its knowledge to develop pharmaceuticals, medical equipment and treatment therapies.

 Biotechnology

 Israel has over 900 biotechnology and life sciences companies in operation throughout the country with nearly 50 to 60 formed each year.
 Many multinational corporations such as J&J, Perrigo, GE Healthcare and Phillips Medical have all established branches in Israel.

 Genetics and cancer research

 Israeli scientists have developed methods for producing a human growth hormone and interferon, a group of proteins effective against viral infections.
 Copaxone, a medicine effective in the treatment of multiple sclerosis, was developed in Israel from basic research to industrial production.
 Genetic engineering has resulted in a wide range of diagnostic kits based on monoclonal antibodies, with other microbiological products.

 Advanced stem cell research takes place in Israel.
 The first steps in the development of stem cell studies occurred in Israel, with research in this field dating back to studies of bone marrow stem cells in the early 1960s.
 By 2006, Israeli scientists were leaders on a per capita basis in the number of articles published in scientific journals related to stem cell research.
 In 2011, Israeli scientist Inbar Friedrich Ben-Nun led a team which produced the first stem cells from endangered species, a breakthrough that could save animals in danger of extinction.
 In 2012, Israel was one of the world leaders in stem cell research, with the largest number of articles, patents and research studies per capita.